 QuickStart Tennis Balls Give Your Child An Advantage

 Children are typically more likely to stick with tennis when they are having fun.
 Specialized, colored tennis balls enable longer rallies, easier strokes, and more time to react; these are the basic ingredients of fun tennis play.

 If you want to implement the entire QuickStart process with your child, you should consider getting a small-scale net if you’re not part of a club that offers them for rent.
 QuickStart nets can be used in the driveway, or on an actual tennis court (perpendicular to the bigger net–then you can use the existing lines as boundaries).
 Use a net like this if your child is in the age range for red or orange colored tennis balls.
 There are numerous variations of beginner nets, but here’s the one I’ve used for years if you are interested.

+Well, now you’re familiar with those different color tennis balls.
 Interested in learning more about our top recommendations for junior tennis gear including rackets, bags, and court shoes?
 Head on over to our list of the best kids tennis equipment to browse Kid Tennis Hub’s favorites.